Top 12 Geologist Skills to Put on Your Resume

 How to Improve Mineralogy Skills

-5. Engage with Communities: Join forums and groups, such as The Mineralogical Society of America, to exchange knowledge and stay updated on the latest in mineralogy.
+5. Engage with Communities: Join groups such as the Mineralogical Society of America to exchange knowledge.

 How to Display Mineralogy Skills on Your Resume